 - Portion sizes and plate balance – an easy guide is palm-sized portion of protein, half a plate of green vegetables and salad, plus a fist-sized portion of starchy vegetables or whole grains.
-I find that getting ‘back on track’, especially after a long period, is not the time to deprive yourself, so eat enough to satisfy you and keep cravings at bay.
+I find that getting ‘back on track’, especially after a long period, is not the time to deprive yourself, so make sure you eat enough to satisfy you and keep cravings at bay.
 You may adjust portion sizes when you feel more in the zone with ‘being on track’.

 - Hydration – consume 6-8 glasses of filtered water and herbal teas per day.
 Feeling hungry is often a sign that you are dehydrated.
 Try sparkling mineral water with a squeeze of fresh lemon or lime, or cucumber strips, or pomegranate seeds.
 Minimise or eliminate stimulants such as coffee, black tea, soft drinks and alcohol.
-If cutting these drinks out all at once feels too challenging, then make a choice to reduce the number you have over the period of a week or ten days.
+If cutting these drinks out all at once feels too challenging, make a choice to reduce the number over a period of a week or ten days.

-- Remind yourself about the 80:20 rule – it’s all about balance in every aspect of our lives, however it’s very easy to be in denial about the 80:20 rule when it comes to healthy eating and living.
+- Remind yourself about the 80:20 rule – it’s all about balance in every aspect of our lives.
+But it’s very easy to be in denial about the 80:20 rule when it comes to healthy eating and living.
 We sometimes have the tendency to start our weekends on Fridays, which is much more like 60:40.
 In my experience getting ‘back on track’ after a longer period like a holiday really requires a 90:10 approach.

 - Get moving – add a little extra exercise in to your day.
 Every day try a 30-minute walk or 2 x 15 minutes at any time of the day.
-There’s nothing better than a nice walk appreciating the scenery, even in the city.
+There is nothing better than a nice walk appreciating the scenery, even in the city.
 Getting ‘back on track’ is the ideal time to re-establish any regular exercise, or to try something new.
 Plan it, get it in your diary and make a commitment to yourself.

 - Make a START – don’t put it off, start at the next meal!
 It is such a relief to know you are on your way to being ‘back on track’.